jshannon75/snap_retailers/data/python_matching/README.md

-# HIV Surveillance

-Part of this repo is dedicated to investigating online monitoring mechanisms and datasets for tracking of HIV and associated terminology (e.g. treatments such as PrEP, affiliated hashtags).

-Previous work is in the `notebooks` folder ( [original source](https://github.com/quinngroup/sm_w2v) ).

 # FDA Food Stamp Use

 This is an effort to link up disparate entries in a data file that actually refer to the same entity (e.g., a store that has been entered multiple times with slightly different names or addresses).